Securing privileged access

 Am I done?

-Completing this roadmap will gain you strong privileged access protections for the attacks that are currently known and available to adversaries today.
-Unfortunately, security threats will constantly evolve and shift, so we recommend you view security as an ongoing process focused on raising the cost and reducing the success rate of adversaries targeting your environment.
+The bad guys never stop, so neither can you.
+This roadmap can help your organization protect against currently known threats as attackers will constantly evolve and shift.
+We recommend you view security as an ongoing process focused on raising the cost and reducing the success rate of adversaries targeting your environment.